 You can build your own rain garden at your home to collect water runoff and store it, permitting it to be filtered and slowly absorbed by the soil.
 The interception of water runoff from impervious surfaces will not only beautify your landscape but also act to minimize the volume and improve the quality of water entering conventional storm drains and nearby streams and minimize soil erosion.
 It will also help you provide a habitat for wildlife which can be sorely lacking in home gardens.
 And finally, the volume and quality of water is better whether it is absorbed in or leaves a rain garden.

 RUTGERS UNIVERSTIY RAIN GARDEN INFORMATION CENTER

 You can take an active role in reducing flooding and pollution in local waterways by installing rain barrels at your home.
 Install rain barrels under your gutter’s downspout to harvest rain water from your roof.
 Each rain barrel holds approximately 50 gallons.
 You can install them singly on hook them up in tandem to reserve even more water.
 Use the water to save money and save water when you irrigate your gardens with it during times of low rain.
 Rain barrels are for sale at local garden centers or are easily constructed from materials such as plastic garbage cans.
 If you are not so handy you can attend a rain barrel workshop that will save you money over purchasing ready made rain barrels.
-The Ewing Green Team offers periodic workshops to teach Ewing residents about important water conservation issues and how to construct and install rain barrels in conjunction with the NJ Watershed AmeriCorps Ambassador Program.
+The Green Team offers periodic workshops to teach Ewing residents about important water conservation issues and how to construct and install rain barrels.
 Check out the website calendar for more information about upcoming trainings.